 How to Take Sipuleucel-T

-Sipuleucel-T is given by intravenous (IV) infusion over 60 minutes.
-Patients receive 3 doses, each given approximately 2 weeks apart.
-Prior to each dose, the patient may be given medications, including acetaminophen and an antihistamine (such as diphenhydramine), to decrease the risk of an infusion reaction.
+Sipuleucel-T is given by intravenous (IV) infusion.
+Prior to each dose, you may be given medications, including acetaminophen and an antihistamine (such as diphenhydramine), to decrease the risk of an infusion reaction.

 Possible Side Effects of Sipuleucel-T

-There are a number of things you can do to manage the side effects of sipuleucel-T. Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of sipuleucel-T. Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common side or effects:

 Immune System Reactions